quanser/student-competition-resources-matlab/Virtual_MATLAB_Resources/Virtual_MATLAB_Software_Setup_with_QUARC.md

 3. Follow this guide to install QUARC 2025 SP1 (this will install QLabs): [QUARC 2025 SP1 Installation Guide](https://download.quanser.com/doc/2025sp1/QUARC_Quick_Installation_Guide_Local_License.pdf)

-    a.
-Use the license file (.qlic) you installed in Step 1 along with the guide
+    - Use the license file (.qlic) you downloaded in Step 1 along with the guide

 4. Register for QLabs on the [Quanser Academic Portal](https://portal.quanser.com/Accounts/Register)